Easy Decluttering Tips- How to Declutter without Overwhelm

 family playing a game.
 Easy decluttering tips for a clutter free home.

-I think one of the reasons so many clutter-bugs fall back into old habits is because they are not fully prepared for a cleaned out space.
+I think one of the reasons so many clutter-bugs fall back into old habits is because they are not fully prepared for a cleaned-out space.
 This exercise can be life-changing.
-Once you know how you and your family will feel with the result, then you can begin to declutter with confidence.
+Once you know how you and your family will feel about the result, you can begin to declutter with confidence.

 Step #8.
 Back to the boxes.